Jamestown, NY

 Chautauqua Lake Railway

-The Chautauqua Lake Railway reached Jamestown in 1887 and extended north along the eastern shore of Chautauqua Lake through Mayville to Brocton.
+The Chautauqua Lake Railway reached Jamestown in 1887 and extended north along the eastern shore of Chautauqua Lake to Mayville.
 It was originally a steam railroad, but in 1913 the line was electrified and became the Jamestown, Westfield & Northwestern Railroad.
 The Jamestown station for this road was at the Boatlanding at the foot of Chautauqua Lake.

 Jamestown, Westfield and Northwestern Railroad